 In the late nineteenth century, when California was already a state of the Union, some of the paths of the Camino Real were marked with bells.
 The mast used for its placement simulated the crook used by the founding Franciscan Fathers.
 At present, there are 450 bells placed along the historic Camino Real in California.

 The bell that is given to the award-winner is a recognition and tribute to this symbol steeped in history.
+The sculpture of the bell is designed by the Navarran sculptor Carlos Ciriza.

 The Camino Real Award was established in 2012 coinciding with the 25th anniversary of the creation of the Instituto Franklin-UAH (1987), and as current claim and recognition of the historical Spanish presence in the United States since the arrival of Ponce de Leon to Florida in 1513.